PowerPointLabs/PowerPointLabs-Website/_docs/e-learning-lab.md

   <img src="{{ site.baseurl }}/img/docs/e-learning-lab/image_6.png" width="500">
 </p>

-Next, click on the `Sync` button on the top of eLL panel to synchronize the new explanation we added with the slide.
+Next, click on the `Sync` button on the top of eLL task pane to synchronize the new explanation we added with the slide.

 <p>
   <img src="{{ site.baseurl }}/img/docs/e-learning-lab/image_7.png">